TP-Link Kasa HVAC Equipment Not Responding to Thermostat Commands

 Safety: Do not bypass safety switches.
 Turn off power before opening equipment panels.

-• Condensate safety: Look for a full condensate pan or tripped float switch that may be shutting down cooling.
+• Condensate safety: Look for a full condensate pan or a tripped float switch that may be shutting down cooling.

 • Equipment status lights: Observe LED status codes on the furnace or air handler control board and refer to its manual.

 • Thermostat verification: A technician can jumper R to W or Y at the furnace board to confirm equipment operation.
-If equipment fails even with a jumper, the fault is in the HVAC equipment, not the thermostat.
+If the equipment fails even with a jumper, the fault is in the HVAC equipment, not the thermostat.

 Advertisements